TL;DR

 Before weighing the pros and cons, it's vital to understand what PMI is—and more importantly, what it is not.

 Private medical insurance is a policy you buy to cover the costs of private healthcare for acute conditions that arise after you take out the policy.
-An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 Think of things like a cataract operation, a hip replacement, or treatment for a newly diagnosed cancer.

 The Golden Rule: Acute vs. Chronic and Pre-existing Conditions